hadronized/blog/luminance_rust.md

 not really. *Rust* has several very interesting concepts to handle memory in a very nice way.
 For instance, objects’ memory is held by *scopes* – which have *lifetimes*.
 [RAII](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) is a very well known use of that concept and is important in *Rust*.
-You can glue code to your type that will be run when an instance of that type dies, so that you can clean up memory and scarce resources.
+You can glue code to your type that will be ran when an instance of that type dies, so that you can clean up memory and scarce resources.

 *Rust* has the concept of *lifetimes*, used to give names to scopes and specify how long an object